lauraivillegasr/parthenogenomics/README.md

 	bayes.poisson.test(comparing, sites)
 	plot(bayes.poisson.test(comparing, sites))

 Sites refers to the number of callable sites for each reproduction mode.
-The result of this analysis tells us how different our groups are and provides confidence intervals of the values: a lower limit and an upper limit.
+The result of this analysis tells us how different our groups are and provides credibility intervals of the values: a lower limit and an upper limit.